Utils

 • ds (xarray.DataSet) – The dataset to extract an annotation from.

-• file_prefix (str) – The fileprefix relative to the current working directory where the files should be written.
+• file_prefix (str) – The file prefix relative to the current working directory where the files should be written.

 Return type: